newfs/gobotany-app/README.md

 The Go Botany search feature uses Haystack and Solr.

-The functional tests in the test class SearchFunctionalTests aim to ensure aspects of the search feature including desired ranking.
+Our unit and functional tests aim to ensure various aspects of the search feature including desired ranking.

 Ranking relies mostly on Haystack document boost, as seen in several places in our `search_indexes.py`.
 For more fine-grained control where